-GENEVA — The World Trade Organization, under mounting pressure from U.S. President Donald Trump’s administration to justify its global rules and even its own existence, is taking a pragmatic and welcoming approach to calls for significant changes in how it operates from among the world’s 20 largest economies.
+GENEVA (Arête News) — The World Trade Organization, under mounting pressure from U.S. President Donald Trump’s administration to justify its global rules and even its own existence, is taking a pragmatic and welcoming approach to calls for significant changes in how it operates from among the world’s 20 largest economies.

 As the only global international organization that deals with the rules of trade between nations, the WTO has come under withering attacks from Trump’s administration, which has been threatening to pull the United States out of the 164-nation body.